baileyp/advent-of-code-2023/notes/day10.md

 to clean up all the junk pipe laying around.

-Once I had those done I was able to beat up my ray casting function with unit tests based on the sample input until it worked, and when it did... ⭐!
-It's not the fastest solution - takes around 18 seconds on this M2 Pro Macbook.
+Once I had those done I was able to beat up my ray casting function with unit tests based on the sample input until it worked, and when it did... ⭐! ~~It's not the fastest solution - takes around 18 seconds on this M2 Pro Macbook.
 Not sure which function is the slowest but speed optimization is not one of my goals this year.
-Maybe as an exercise for a later day I'll come back and profile this - might be nice to get some familiarity with a profiler.
+Maybe as an exercise for a later day I'll come back and profile this - might be nice to get some familiarity with a profiler.~~

+🤦 No sooner did I hit `git push` when I realized what the problem was.
+I had initially written `path` using a `Set` because I knew constant-time lookups would be nice, but then switched to an array when I also needed `first` and `last` functionality for `determine_start_pipe`.

+Converting the `path` to a `Set` in `cleanup_field` dropped the runtime down to 0.03 seconds.